-Fine Photographic Art
+Photographic Art by Bill Caldwell

 I grew up in southern California (mostly in the San Diego area) during the 60s and 70s surfing the waves and exploring the beaches, mountains, and canyons.
 My dad was into scuba diving and camping so I developed an appreciation and love of the ocean and the outdoors at an early age.
 When other kids went to the playground or baseball field, I headed for the nearest beach to go surfing or open countryside and canyons to go exploring.
-My dad was also into photography--home movies and slide shows (mostly of us kids and our family adventures).
+My dad was also into photography—home movies and slide shows (mostly of us kids and our family adventures).
 Then I took a photography class in junior high and I've been hooked ever since.
 Working with my dad, we built a darkroom in a corner of our garage so I could develop and print black and white photos.
-At first I became obsessed with shooting everything I saw around me wherever I went, but then I started to narrow my focus on nature--scenic landscapes and macro/close-ups of flowers, leaves, and tree bark.
+At first I became obsessed with shooting everything I saw around me wherever I went, but then I started to narrow my focus on nature—scenic landscapes and macro/close-ups of flowers, leaves, and rock textures.
 My dad taught me how to scuba dive and for a time I was very interested in underwater photography (although very few of those images have survived the intervening years).
-By the time I graduated high school, photography was in my blood.
+By the time I graduated high school (1974), photography was in my blood.

 I was accepted at Brooks Institute School of Photographic Art and Science (in Santa Barbara, CA) and began my studies the following year.
 While there, I was very much inspired and influenced by the work of Ansel Adams (in particular, his portrayal and love of Yosemite) and Edward Weston (especially his work at Point Lobos, CA).
 I completed my BA degree in photography at Brooks in 1978 (when digital photography was still just an experiment in a Kodak lab), but by the time I graduated I realized that I was a lot more interested in the art of photography than the business of photography.
 So, to pay the bills, I went to work in residential construction with my brother and dad for about 4 years until I decided to pursue my other passion, aviation and a desire to serve my country.

 Jane Small, a very talented acrylic and encaustic artist from the United Kingdom had this to say about one of my images, “Bill, I'm in awe of your composition here.
 It is like a composition from the gods!
 Utterly sublime.
 The rocks and even the fields seem to form a triangular shape which gives amazing perspective going into the distance and then those shapes seem to be perfectly mirrored by the cloud formations.
 I have noticed this synchronicitous "happening" before in your works and it always gives rise to great art.
 The sunlight shining through the tree completes the magic in a way words cannot describe.”

 A couple of years ago we moved to Cottonwood, Arizona (near Sedona) and I'm having a wonderful time exploring and photographing the stunning beauty of the Red Rock Country area as well as the surrounding southwest region.
 I especially love the incredible rock formations and trees of this area.
-From the moment I started hiking and exploring these areas, I felt a very strong spiritual connection to the land.
-One of the definitions of the word sacred is "worthy of or regarded with reverence, awe, or respect"--in this sense, I consider these beautiful natural areas as sacred ground.
+From the moment I started hiking and exploring these areas, I felt a strong spiritual connection to the land.
+One of the definitions of the word sacred is "worthy of or regarded with reverence, awe, or respect.”
+In this sense, I consider these beautiful natural areas as sacred ground.
 So my artwork comes from a place of profound reverence and appreciation for this beautiful planet Earth.